 So Music Norway’s support is mainly economy-driven.

 “Yes, it is for us.
 We also have the Arts Council Norway.
-They are more focused on the content, mostly providing domestic travel support and such.
+They are more focused on the content and showing us how to play games for real money, as well as mostly providing domestic travel support and such.
 For us it’s a natural thing, to deal with metal.
 Of course controversial stuff will come up, now and then.
 But in twelve or thirteen years that I have been at Inferno, not once have I seen any trouble at the festival.
 I won’t name any genres, but at some festivals there is trouble every single time.
 At Inferno, the fans just want to listen to the music, meet like-minded people, have a great time.”

 You and I both know what it feels like to be part of this family, but I can imagine you have a lot to explain to those with higher administrative functions who are not into metal at all.